 艾玛老师 is probably the favorite of my kids.
 My 24-month-old son will actually ask for her by name!
 Although most of these narrators are female, I have also included male storytellers since my kids have never met any guys that speak Chinese!
 Please note that some of these narrators do have children involved, but the adult – not the child – is reading.
 In any case, my daughter likes to hear the adult making brief small talk with the featured child!

-5. Popular picture books narrated in Mandarin Chinese on Ximalaya 喜马拉雅
+5. Popular Chinese audiobooks in Mandarin Chinese on Ximalaya 喜马拉雅

 - 棕色的熊、棕色的熊，你在看什么 (Brown Bear, Brown Bear What Do You See?)